 Here's the easy recipe!
 As with all soup, it's so forgiving!
 Let it simmer on low heat all afternoon and it's even better the next day!
 This makes a big batch, enjoy!

-Homemade but quickly put together, this hearty soup uses leftover ham and canned navy beans in a savory broth with vegetables.
+Homemade but quickly put together, this hearty soup uses diced or ground ham and canned great northern or navy beans in a savory broth with vegetables.

 Saute onion, celery and garlic in olive oil until transparent and fragrant.
 Add water, bouillon, potatoes, carrots.
 Simmer til tender.
 Add drained beans and chopped ham, heat through.
 Awesome served with cornbread!